 - Falling Hazard!
 Close all gates before the carriage is moved.
-Never leave the VRC unattended with the gates in the open position.
+Never leave the lift unattended with the gates in the open position.
 Never close gates when a person is on the carriage or within the fenced area. - Place the load in the center of the carriage platform to avoid shifting loads.
 Lock rolling casters in place.
 Make sure that any portion of the load does not overhang the perimeter of the carriage.
-Prevent unstable load conditions.
+Prevent unstable load conditions. - If the carriage deck does not stop after contact has been made with the limit switch arm, or continues to drift past the floor level, the lift motor brake is not working properly.
+Discontinue use of the VRC and contact PFlow Industries, Inc. for assistance.

 - Lockout/tagout the VRC before removing jammed product.
 Be aware that stored energy in the lift components may move or shift when the jam is removed.
-De-energize any circuit before work is begun. - Do not overtravel!
+Deenergize any circuit before work is begun. - Do not overtravel!
 Stops, mechanical or electrical, must be in place to prevent the carriage from traveling beyond the intended floor level.
 Overtravel could cause permanent damage to the carriage or failure of the lifting mechanism.